-When you're hiring a financial planner, it pays to screen carefully.
-For one thing, you need to understand exactly how planner candidates are paid, so that you can make an informed market decision.
-But remember -- not many worthwhile pros work for peanuts.
-You don't want to get so ruthless about cost that you end up with worthless advice.
+When hiring a financial planner, it pays to screen carefully.
+It's important to understand exactly how each candidate is paid, so that you can make an informed market decision.
+But remember, few worthwhile pros work for peanuts.
+Don't get so ruthless about cost that you end up with worthless advice.

 There are essentially three types of commission payments: